 Who Must Attend MAT?

 The Code of Virginia (§54.1-3408) states that providers or staff members who work in licensed or regulated child day programs and who administer prescription medication must satisfactorily complete the MAT Course.
 The regulations for licensed child day centers and family day homes contain a standard that goes beyond the requirements of the law and require medication administration training for anyone who administers prescription AND non-prescription medication.
 During 2013, the Code of Virginia was revised to include individuals who work in private schools accredited by the Virginia Council for Private Education to the list of individuals who must successfully complete the MAT Course prior to administering prescription medication to children.
 Code of Virginia Section 54.1-3408 provides more information on this requirement.

 To attend a MAT Course, a child care provider or employee of the program must be:

 - able to read, write and comprehend in the English language

 - have current first aid certification that includes a hands-on component

 - have current cardiopulmonary resuscitation (CPR) certification that includes a hands-on component

 For more information about MAT, please visit the MAT Program website.
-If you have a question about MAT training, including the MAT curriculum content, MAT procedures/processes, courses available, MAT recertification, MAT/EMAT training certificates, approved MAT trainers, etc., please submit a question through the MAT Customer Service system.
+If you have a question about MAT training, including the MAT Curriculum, MAT procedures/processes, available courses, MAT recertification, training certificates, approved MAT Trainers, etc., please submit your request through the MAT Customer Service system.

-If you have a licensing-related question about MAT, MAT IS, EMAT or any other topic, or a question about implementing information learned in the MAT, MAT IS or EMAT class in your facility/home, please contact your licensing representative.
-MAT teaches best practices, which might differ from what is required or expected by your program regulation, guidelines, and/or policies and procedures.
+If you have a licensing-related question about the MAT Courses, or a question about implementing information learned in a MAT Course in your facility/home, please contact your licensing representative.
+MAT teaches best practices, which might differ from what is required or expected by your program regulation or guidelines.